stradox4u/pranageo-test/README.md

 *git clone git@github.com:stradox4u/pranageo-cells.git*

 ## Server
+* Navigate to the server folder using the command *cd server*
-First, fill in the values in the included *.env.sample*, then rename the file to *.env*
+* Fill in the values in the included *.env.sample*, then rename the file to *.env*
+* Install dependencies using the command *npm install*

 > To parse the included json and initialize the local and remote git repos:
 * First create a remote repository on your git hosting provider of choice, and copy the ssh access string.